-I live in The Woodlands where I am raising my 3 children, ages 5, 11 and 14.
-My background is in accounting, where I have worked for nearly 20 years in a variety of roles, in companies ranging from large corporations, to very small, locally owned businesses.
-On top of that, I am also in the final stages of completing my Accounting degree from Sam Houston State University, which I will receive in July 2020.
+I live in The Woodlands where I am raising my 3 children, ages 5, 11 and 15.
+I have an Accounting degree from Sam Houston State University, and I have worked in accounting for nearly 20 years in a variety of roles, in companies ranging from large corporations, to very small, locally owned businesses.

 In my house, we have a saying that my kids know all too well:

 In that same vein, I do not expect a handout.
 I will earn your vote.
 Toward that end, you will not hear hollow political rhetoric from me.
 Instead, I will offer specific ideas on the issues, and what I plan to do in Congress to fix them.

 Additionally, through social media and town hall events, I will have regular dialogue with voters to obtain feedback on my plan and how it can be improved.
 When we work together, we can solve any problem.

 Please join me on this journey.
 Early voting begins today and runs through October 30, and Election Day is November 3!
 I’m confident that as you follow my campaign, you will find that my ideas elevate my candidacy above that of my opponent, Congressman Kevin Brady.

 The National Debt just exceeded $27,000,000,000,000.
 You read that correctly.
 The United States is $27 trillion in debt.
 When Kevin Brady first went to Congress in 1997, the country was $5 trillion in debt.
 When Donald Trump took office in 2017, the country was $19 trillion in debt.
 Put simply, we are racing toward unsustainable levels of debt.
 Rep. Brady may call himself a Republican, but he's certainly no conservative as our resources are rapidly deteriorating--far from the conservation principles long held by the Republican Party.